TrendingTechnology/reactgo.com-1/blog/external-stylesheets-react/index.md

 In react apps we don't need to add link tags manually to the HTML files.

-React is a JavaScript library used to build single page apps the term "single page" means there is only one html file which is re-using for every page we created in our app.
+React is a JavaScript library used to build single page apps the term "single page" means there is only a single html file which is re-using for every page we created in our app.

-Let's see an example of adding style sheets in reactjs.
+Let's see an example of adding style sheets in react.js.

 Suppose our app has `blog-post.js` page and we need to add a external style sheet to that page.